KristofferC/OhMyREPL.jl/docs/src/internals/passes.md

 ## Creating a pass

-We will here show how to create a very pass that let the user define an `ANSIToken` for each type assertion / declaration that happens to be a `Float64`.
+This section shows how to create a very pass that let the user define an `ANSIToken` for each type assertion / declaration that happens to be a `Float64`.
 !!! info
     Please refer to the [Tokenize.jl API](https://github.com/KristofferC/Tokenize.jl#api) and  [ANSIToken](@ref) sections when reading this section.